Texas U.S. House District 7 (CC)

 More about why I am doing this...

 After completing a report card (see menu for details) of the U.S. Government (I gave the U.S. Government an overall score of D), I came to the conclusion that this country is in bad shape, and most of my fellow Americans do not have an idea as to how bad it is.
 I feel that since I have the ability to do something, I have the obligation.
 Why is the country in such bad shape?
 I think because many (not all) of our elected officials (Democrat and Republican Congressmen) have put special interest groups priorities ahead of the American people.
-It takes a lot of money to run an election and there is in excess of $7 billion (2020) to Congressmen per election cycle from special interest groups.
+It takes a lot of money to run an election and there was approximately $7 billion (from "OpenSecrets" 2020) to Congressmen and Parties in that election cycle from special interest groups.
 I think also because the massive problems we have are very hard to solve and the solving of them has negative political ramifications.

 What some former Congresmen say: